Bestzivvv/event-camera-colour-reconstruction/README.md

 # Event-Based Colour Response Analysis and Pseudo-Colour Reconstruction

-This repository documents my 2026 summer research project at the **University of Manchester**, focusing on colour-response analysis and pseudo-colour reconstruction using a monochrome event camera under sequential RGB illumination.
+This repository documents my 2026 summer research project at the **University of Manchester**, investigating colour-related event responses and pseudo-colour reconstruction using a monochrome event camera under sequential RGB illumination.

-The project investigates whether relative colour information can be extracted from asynchronous event measurements by analysing the sensor response to controlled **red, green, and blue illumination**.
+The project explores whether relative colour information can be extracted from asynchronous event measurements by analysing the sensor response to controlled **red, green, and blue illumination**.

+The work covers:

+- event-stream decoding,
+- temporal synchronisation,
-The work covers event-stream decoding, temporal synchronisation, ROI-based event-response analysis, RGB response estimation, and pseudo-colour visualisation.
+- ROI-based event-response analysis,
+- relative RGB response estimation,
+- illumination-duration robustness analysis,
+- pseudo-colour event visualisation.

+The current system should be regarded as an **experimental colour-response analysis framework**, rather than a calibrated or universally robust RGB reconstruction system.

 ---